mateuspicanco/ml-ecommerce-loyalty-program/README.md

 # Environment Setup
 As discussed in the project's report and the individual jupyter notebooks, this project utilizes two distinct environments, one for performing Data Preparation with `Spark` and other containing the usual machine learning libraries.

-To run the environment for Data Prepartion steps, one can run the following commands:
+To run the environment for Data Preparation steps, one can run the following commands:

 ```bash
 # pulls the official image from docker hub